AlessandroGonzales/AlessandroGonzales/README.md

 ---

-## 📚 Sobre mí
+## 📚 About Me

-- 🎓 Estoy estudiando Ciencias de la Computación y constantemente mejorando mis habilidades.
+- 🎓 I'm studying Computer Science and constantly leveling up my skills.
-- 🤓 Me encanta resolver problemas y escribir código limpio y eficiente.
+- 🤓 I love solving problems and writing clean, efficient code.
-- 🌍 Me interesa construir proyectos que puedan tener un impacto global.
+- 🌍 I'm interested in building projects that can have a global impact.
-- 💡 Creo en el aprendizaje continuo, la curiosidad y un poco de humor para mantener las cosas frescas.
+- 💡 I believe in lifelong learning, curiosity, and a bit of humor to keep things fresh.
-- 🚀 Me emociona el estudio y me encanta aprender todos los días.
+- 🚀 I'm excited about studying and love learning every single day.
-- 🌟 Aspiro a hacer de este mundo un lugar mejor a través de la tecnología.
+- 🌟 I aspire to make this world a better place through technology.

 ---

-## ✨ Pensamiento final
+## ✨ Final Thought

-> "Un genio se compone de 10% talento y 90% esfuerzo." — Albert Einstein
+> "A genius is composed of 10% talent and 90% effort." — Albert Einstein

-Construyamos algo significativo juntos. ¡No dudes en contactarme!
+Let’s build something meaningful together.
+Feel free to reach out!